Published on 17 January 2022

 We’ve put together a list of some useful things to know before you start applying for your provisional licence.

-You can get a provisional driving licence online from the DVLA’s website here.
+You can get a provisional driving licence online from the DVLA’s website.
 This means you’ll be able to drive a moped, a motorbike or a car.
 It costs £34 and you can pay for it with a debit or credit card.

 If you don’t have a valid UK passport, you’ll need to supply the DVLA with a few identity documents.
 You can find out more about the type of documents you’ll need on the DVLA’s website.

 You can also apply for your provisional licence by post.
-You’ll need to complete the DVLA’s form which can be found here or in certain post offices.
+You’ll need to complete the DVLA’s form online or pick up one from a post office.
 Applying through the post costs £43 and you’ll need to enclose a cheque or postal order (you can’t send cash).

 Now you’ve got your provisional licence, you might have a few questions about what happens next.